wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 The L2 cache is organized as follows.
 Different from traditional set-associative caches where each tag is statically bound to a data slot of 64 bytes, the L2 cache proposed by this paper does not bind tags and data slots statically.
 Instead, 8 tags are provisioned for each set, implying that the effective set size can be doubled in the best case.
+Data slots are divided into 32 8-byte segments, which can hold 4 uncompressed cache lines, but if some or all of them are compressed, up to 8 lines can be stored with any set in the best case.